The Mom & Pop Store

 "The Mom & Pop Store" is the 94th episode of the NBC sitcom Seinfeld.
 This was the eighth episode for the sixth season.
 It aired on November 17, 1994.
-In this episode, George buys a car said to have belonged to Jon Voight (who cameos in the episode as himself).
-Meanwhile, Kramer takes all of Jerry's sneakers to a "Mom and Pop" shoe repair store, leaving him with nothing but cowboy boots to wear while he tries to figure out whether or not he is invited to Tim Whatley's Thanksgiving party.
+In this episode, George boasts that he bought Jon Voight's car; Kramer supports a mom and pop shoe repair shop at Jerry's expense; Jerry must second-guess whether he is invited to his dentist's party; and Elaine wins a radio contest for Mr. Pitt.
+Bryan Cranston debuts as dentist Tim Whatley, and Voight cameos as himself.